 These SOPs inform the employees as well as the senior management of their tasks, how they are expected to do them, and how to inspect them.
 It defines the expected frequency as well as the quality of work.

-Some tasks may need to be performed every day while some others may be performed at greater intervals.
+Some tasks may need to be performed every day while others may be performed at greater intervals.
 Standardising 5S activities brings consistency to an organisation.

 The 5S program with all its set standards is now in place.
 But as with many programs, the initial excitement of a 5S program can fizzle out over time.
 The fifth step strives to consolidate 5S in place by creating constant reminders for the workers to implement 5S in the best possible manner.